taaaahahaha/projects/README.md

 ### Updates :

 -  You can define your own range(Not necessarily 1-100).
--  Now Computers can guess too.
+-  Now, computers can guess too.
 -  If you feel computer is taking too long to guess, you can bail out.